powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is `WITH_GENERATOR_VOLTAGE_CONTROL`.

-**minPlausibleTargetVoltage**
-Equipments with voltage regulation target voltage below this per-unit threshold are considered suspect and are discarded from regulation prior to load flow resolution.
-The default value is `0.8`.

-**maxPlausibleTargetVoltage**
+**minPlausibleTargetVoltage and maxPlausibleTargetVoltage**
-Equipments with voltage regulation target voltage above this per-unit threshold are considered suspect and are discarded from regulation prior to load flow resolution.
+Equipments with voltage regulation target voltage outside these per-unit thresholds are considered suspect and are discarded from regulation prior to load flow resolution.
-The default value is `1.2`.
+The default values are `0.8` and `1.2`.

-**minRealisticVoltage**
-This parameter is used to identify if Newton-Raphson has converged to an unrealistic state.
-For any component where a bus voltage is solved below this per-unit threshold, the component solution is deemed unrealistic and its solution status is flagged as failed.
-The default value is `0.5`.

-**maxRealisticVoltage**
+**minRealisticVoltage and maxRealisticVoltage**
-This parameter is used to identify if Newton-Raphson has converged to an unrealistic state.
+These parameters are used to identify if Newton-Raphson has converged to an unrealistic state.
-For any component where a bus voltage is solved above this per-unit threshold, the component solution is deemed unrealistic and its solution status is flagged as failed.
+For any component where a bus voltage is solved outside these per-unit thresholds, the component solution is deemed unrealistic and its solution status is flagged as failed.
-The default value is `1.5`.
+The default values are `0.5` and `1.5`.

 **reactiveRangeCheckMode**
 - `MIN_MAX`: